coathier/simplot/README.md

 }
 ```

-Define the X range, you range is automatically calculated.
-Based on the lowest and highest value the function produces in the range.
-Also provide output symbol- width and height.
+Define the X range, Y range is automatically calculated based on the lowest and highest value the function produces in the range.
+Lastly, provide output symbol- width and height.
 ```c
 int main(void) {
     uint16_t screen[2] = {120, 30};